TomBoudard/Delaunay-Triangulation/README.md

 ## Triangulation

 Create a build folder and execute `cmake ..` to generate files used for the algorithm.
-Then `make` and run `./main`.
+Then `make` and run `./main input_file`.